 Inflation is finally starting to ebb, and prices of items such as food are not rising as fast as they were last year.
 However, prices remain much higher than just a couple of years ago.

 It can be tough to save money when the cost of everyday expenses goes up.
-So try to find ways to cut back on the cost of purchases, such as shopping at sales and using coupons.
+So try to find ways to save on groceries, such as shopping at sales and using coupons.

 The more money you save on goods and services, the more cash you will have to contribute to your nest egg.